e-m-b-a/embark/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. EMBA installation (dev-mode/default mode)
+1. EMBArk installation (default mode/docker-mode)
-2. Use the firmware available here: <Insert URL>
+2. Start EMBArk: sudo ./run-server.sh
-3. Start EMBA with the following parameters: sudo ./emba.sh <insert further parameters>
+3. Use the firmware available here: <Insert URL>
 4.
 5. See error